gmenuel/puppet-syncthing/README.md

 ##### `devices`

 A hash of devices to enable for the folder.
-Invididual device IDs can be specified and set to `present` or `absent`:
+Individual device IDs can be specified and set to `present` or `absent`:

 ```puppet
 ::syncthing::folder { 'laptop':